 With a thorough history and evaluation of your shoulder, we can identify where these adhesions are located and manually break them down with treatment.
 Don’t just live with the pain.
 Especially since a shoulder problem, like any other problem, will eventually lead to more pain in another region of your body.
 Bad shoulders create neck problems.

 Regain your mobility, so you can get back to your daily routine.
 Enjoy life!
-Call our Orchard Park Chiropractor Dr. Zelasko today at 716-677-5525 and make an appointment.
+Call our Elma Chiropractors Dr. Zelasko and Dr. McCrea today at 716-677-5525 and make an appointment.